AI experts sharing free tutorials to accelerate your business.

 Required Input

-• Archetype (pick one, or let the skill infer): client follow-up, after-care answer, policy clarification, service-recovery apology, stylist/therapist departure, new-service announcement, price-change notice, holiday/hours update, product recommendation, appointment policy reminder, vendor/landlord reply, internal staff memo
+• Archetype (pick one, or let the skill infer): client follow-up, post-visit after-care, after-care answer, policy clarification, service-recovery apology, stylist/therapist departure, new-service announcement, price-change notice, holiday/hours update, product recommendation, appointment policy reminder, vendor/landlord reply, internal staff memo, meeting action-item follow-up, kpi-action follow-up

 • Recipient type: individual client, segment (e.g., "all color clients"), team member, vendor